How to Build a House Extension

 How to design an extension for your house

-The internet is full of videos on how to design a house extension, but for most people, it is a good idea to involve professionals in the design of your extension project.
+The internet is full of videos on how to design a house extension, but most people would benefit from involving professionals in the design of their extension projects.

-If you are planning a larger extension involving the removal of retaining walls or party wall agreements, you may need professional design help from an architect or structural engineer to ensure that your plans comply with current building regulations and make the most of your space safely.
+If you are planning a more significant extension involving the removal of retaining walls or party wall agreements, you may need professional design help from an architect or structural engineer to ensure that your plans comply with current building regulations and make the most of your space safely.

 Will I need planning permission to extend my existing house?